 - Have the AdServices attribution framework in place to look at performance beyond installs.
-You want to understand which keywords are bringing you valuable retained users, trials, and revenue.
+You want to understand which keywords bring you valuable retained users, trials, and revenue.

 - Avoid ASA Basic, which would cause you to run blind.

-- Keep brand terms well separated in your campaigns and, maybe most importantly, your reporting.
+- Keep brand terms separated in your campaigns and, perhaps most importantly, your reporting.

 - Only use Exact Match, except in discovery.

 - Navigate between scale and performance by revisiting your bids regularly.